-The estimated service cost is the total cost of services subject to economic needs testing (see above.)
+The estimated service cost is the total cost of services subject to economic needs testing included on the IPE. (see above.)
+Service costs shall not exceed OVR's established allowable rates.
 Services exempted from needs testing should not be included in the estimated service cost.